oswinrodrigues/tdd-cpp/README.md

-# TDD with CPP
+# TDD in CPP

-Practice exercises from [the book](https://pragprog.com/titles/lotdd/) by [@jlangr](https://github.com/jlangr), _Modern C++ Programming with Test-Driven Development_ (2013)
+This project demonstrates and documents my learnings as I work through [the book](https://pragprog.com/titles/lotdd/) by [@jlangr](https://github.com/jlangr), _Modern C++ Programming with Test-Driven Development_ (2013)

+## Philosophy

-I've tried to make commits reflect the TDD _process_ as much as possible, since the final _result_ alone wouldn't capture that.
-Follow along through successive commits to see me 'test-driving' the code.
+Commits reflect the TDD _process_ as much as possible, since the final _result_ wouldn't capture that.
+Follow along through successive commits to watch me 'test-drive' the code.

+Key takeaways are summarized and recorded in the `notes/` directory.
+It goes without saying that these are not my original ideas, but rather draw from the book's contents.

 ## Setup